myrashen/Shihan-Shen-portfolio/final-project-part-two.md

 |What barriers hamper you from buying a EV?|Mainly the price of car.|Lack of access to home charging.| Relatively shorter distance EVs can run.|
 |Considering the environmental benefits EVs can bring, would you choose to buy one?|It depends.|Sure.
 EVs are definitely good to reducing carbon emissions.| Also concern about the battery safety and pollution.|

+**Findings Summary**
+Consumers prefer upfront tax rebates over post-purchase credits.
+Confusion exists about which incentives are available & how to claim them.
+Low-income buyers & renters struggle to benefit from EV policies.

 # Identified changes for Part III